burger-menu

 Stacey’s formal educational background includes a Diploma in Business Management from Thompson Rivers University, a Master of Arts in Leadership and Training from Royal Roads University, and has his ICD.D designation, having completed the Directors Education Program at the Institute of Corporate Directors.
 He also studied the Management of Cooperatives at the University of Bologna, Italy.

-Deklan Corstanje, Director
+Deklan Corstanje, Director for Northeast Region

 Deklan Corstanje is the Manager of Economic Development at the City of Terrace and is responsible for supporting economic growth and diversity for his community.
 His strengths in strategic planning, relationship building, research, and project management help him achieve his Council’s goals of optimizing Terrace’s investment readiness, improving Terrace’s position as an economic and cultural hub, and increasing and maintaining Terrace’s industrial tax base.